From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: Security Vulnerabilities Introduced by LLMs

 \subsection{Injection Vulnerabilities}

-Injection vulnerabilities are identified across most of the reviewed studies, appearing in 16 papers.
+Injection vulnerabilities are identified across most of the reviewed studies, appearing in 17 papers.
 This category contains various types of vulnerabilities, including SQL injection, Cross-Site Scripting (XSS), OS command injection, and regular expression (regex) injection.

-Two studies focused extensively on injection vulnerabilities.
-Khoury et al.~\cite{khoury2023secure} conducted an experiment where they generated 21 programs in 5 different programming languages using ChatGPT 3.5.
+Two studies focused on injection vulnerabilities.
+Khoury et al.~\cite{khoury2023secure} conducted an experiment where they generated 21 programs in 5 different programming languages using GPT-3.5.
 The programs were intentionally diverse, each designed to highlight the risks associated with specific vulnerabilities.
-Among these, 6 programs specifically targeted injection vulnerabilities.
-Notably, in every instance, ChatGPT 3.5 failed to do proper input sanitization, resulting in various types of injection vulnerabilities.
+Among these, 6 programs targeted injection vulnerabilities.
+Notably, in every instance, GPT-3.5 failed to do proper input sanitization, resulting in various types of injection vulnerabilities.
 Similarly, T{\'o}th et al.~\cite{toth2024llms} focused on the security of 2500 PHP websites, generated by GPT-4.
 Using both dynamic and static scanners, manual code verification, and penetration testing, they identified various vulnerabilities, particularly concerning the security of file upload functions, as well as SQL injections and XSS.

-The studies frequently identified the following injection-related CWEs: CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting')~\cite{liu2024no,pearce2022asleep,siddiq2022securityeval,siddiq2023generate,hajipour2024codelmsec,he2023large,he2024instruction,gong2024well}, and CWE-89: Improper Neutralization of Special Elements used in an SQL Command ('SQL Injection') \cite{liu2024no,pearce2022asleep,he2023large,siddiq2022securityeval,fu2023security,he2024instruction,mohsin2024can}.
+The studies frequently identified the following injection-related CWEs: CWE-79: Improper Neutralization of Input During Web Page Generation (``Cross-site Scripting'')~\cite{liu2024no,pearce2022asleep,siddiq2022securityeval,siddiq2023generate,hajipour2024codelmsec,he2023large,he2024instruction,gong2024well,jamdade2024pilot, aydin2025security,majdinasab2024assessing}, and CWE-89: Improper Neutralization of Special Elements used in an SQL Command (``SQL Injection'') \cite{liu2024no,pearce2022asleep,he2023large,siddiq2022securityeval,fu2023security,he2024instruction,jamdade2024pilot, aydin2025security,majdinasab2024assessing}.